joshcallawaydev/memory_game/README.md

 - play the game
 - easily navigate the site
 - understand how the game is played
+- see my time and click rate

 2. Returning - as a returning user i would like to

 - see my scores
-- see my click rate
 - play the game within 3 clicks (excluding any validation needed)

 3. Frequent